 If you want an HR management platform that offers up tons of custom reporting features, additional plugins and extensions that take its features even further, and either want to onboard a suite of small business management apps (or happen to already use Zoho), then Zoho People might be a great option for you.

 For a platform with this much customization and flexibility, Zoho People is surprisingly inexpensive and competitively priced against competitors.
-In fact, Zoho even offers a free, stripped-down version of the plan, which supports up to five employees and includes an employee database, document management, and leave tracking.
+In fact, Zoho even offers a free, stripped-down version of the plan, which supports up to five users and includes an employee database and time off management.

-The next tier up, Zoho People Professional, costs $1.66 per employee per month and includes attendance and timesheet functionality.
+The next tier up, Zoho People Professional, costs $2 per employee per month and includes attendance and timesheet functionality.
 Zoho People Premium goes a step further.
-For $2.50 per employee per month, this tier gives you the ability to schedule shifts, create basic performance reports, and integrates with Zoho’s reporting suite.
-On the highest end of the spectrum is Zoho People Enterprise.
-The Enterprise plan costs $4.16 per employee per month, and includes employee review capabilities, among other broader employee management tools typically suited toward larger organizations.
+For $3 per employee per month, this tier offers goals tracking, self-appraisals, and advanced HR analytics.
+Next, there is Zoho People Enterprise.
+This plan costs $4.50 per employee per month and includes employee query management, course management, discussion forums, and assessments.
+On the highest end of the spectrum is Zoho People Plus.
+The Plus plan costs $9 per employee per month, and includes Zoho Recruit, Zoho Payroll, Zoho Expense, and more.

 Having a slew of integrations with other workplace-related apps is a must for any HRIS system, and Zoho People is no exception.
 Thankfully, the platform integrates with a whole host of other software systems.
 At present, Zoho People works with GSuite, AdobeSign, Zapier, QuickBooks, DocuSign, and others.
 Plus, the platform works with other Zoho products, such as Mail, Books, Projects, and many others.
 Zoho provides a guide on Zoho People integrations on its site for more information.